 They may set a funding goal, but the managers of the SPAC will have control over how much money they will use during an acquisition.

-An SPAC can be considered like a cousin of private equity in that it raises capital to invest in privately traded companies.
+A SPAC can be considered a sort of cousin of private equity in that it raises capital to invest in privately traded companies.
 But unlike private equity firms, which can keep a private company private for however long they wish, the SPAC aims to find a private company to turn public.

 The SPAC may have a time limit to find a company appropriate to acquire.
 At a certain point during the process, the SPAC may be publicly tradable.
 It also may be available for investors to buy units of the company at a set price.